caseywdunn/sharkmer/readme.md

    and speed at the cost of discarding a small fraction of bases (about 1.3% for 150bp reads).
 The discarded bases are at the ends of reads, which tend to be lower quality anyway.
 2. The order of the subreads is shuffled.
 3. The subreads are broken into `n` chunks of subreads.
-Within each chunk, kmers in the bloom filter (ie, kmers that were observed more than once) are counted in a hashmap.
-This excludes singleton reads, which are abundant and almost all sequencing errors, from counting and greatly reduces the size of these hashmaps.
-This improves
+Within each chunk, kmers are counted in a hashmap.
-   RAM and computational performance.
    The counting of kmers in parallelized across chunks, allowing multiple threads to be used.
 4. The hashmaps for the `n` chunks are summed one by one, and a histogram is generated after each chunk of counts is added in.
 This produces `n` histograms, each summarizing more reads than the last.

 A few notes:

 - The read data must be uncompressed before analysis.
 No `.fastq.gz` files, just `.fastq`.
 - All the read data are stored in RAM in a compressed integer format.
 This is a tradeoff that improves speed at the cost of requiring more memory.
 Every 4 gigabases of sequence reads will need about 1 GB of RAM to store.
 This means that a 2 gigabase genome with 60x coverage (120 gigabases of reads) will need 30GB of RAM just to store the reads.
 Additional memory is needed for the hashmaps.
-For some analyses, such as **in silico PCR**, you can use a small subset of reads and easily run analyses on a laptop.
+For some analyses, such as *in silico* PCR, you can use a small subset of reads and easily run analyses on a laptop.

 ## Installation